Originally published April 2015 // Updated February 2021

 Whether you want classic or creative, there’s a send-off design out there for you!
 Here are some of our favorite send-off ideas through the years.
 Browse through these creative exits to find the perfect fit for your wedding day vision!

 Bubbles are classic.
 Glimmering, incandescent, and dreamy, they’ve been a send-off go-to for a long time.
 The best thing about bubbles is that they’re very inexpensive, easy to use, and leave nothing to clean up afterward.

 Want to level up your bubble game?
 Try out these light-up LED bubble guns.
-If you hit the season just right (think spring), you can also order inexpensive bubble guns from Target.
+If you hit the season just right (think spring), you can also order inexpensive bubble guns from Target or other discount stores.

 2. Ribbon Wands